Jacobi Fields in Optimal Control I: Morse and Maslov Indices: Chronological calculus and second variation

 \section{Chronological calculus and second variation}

-In this Appendix we give some basic facts from the chronological calculus and derive a formula for the second variation in terms of symplectic geometry.
+In this Appendix we give some basic facts from the chronological calculus and derive a formula for the second variation in the language of symplectic geometry.
 A more detailed exposition can be found in~\cite{as}.

 The idea of the chronological calculus is to reinterpret all geometric objects on a manifold $M$ as linear maps on $C^\infty(M)$.
 For example, a point $q$ can be seen as a linear operator $\hat{q}: C^\infty(M) \to \R$ defined in a natural way